 On the other hand, if you’ve repurchased all your flights, train tickets, accommodation, etc. then trip cancellation/interruption is very important because many of these things are non-refundable.

 Are you going to be doing dangerous things like extreme sports or skiing?
-Make sure your policy covers that (many basic plans don’t) — or you can buy extra coverage.
+Make sure your policy covers that (many basic plans don’t) — you can often buy extra coverage.

 Do you plan on driving a car?
 Look for a policy that covers that.
 Some credit cards will cover your auto insurance but not always.
 Be sure to look into that as you don’t want a nasty surprise that you’re not covered.

 Do you plan on traveling with a bunch of expensive electronics?
 You may need to buy an extra plan that will help cover those items as many plans only offer around $500 worth of coverage.

 Know What Your Travel Insurance Doesn’t Cover

 Travel insurance shouldn’t be treated as standard medical insurance.
 It’s really only for emergencies so don’t expect it to cover pre-existing conditions, pregnancy-related issues, normal checkups, etc.

 As mentioned before, travel insurance usually doesn’t normally cover “high risk” activities like gator wrasslin, skydiving, skiing, SCUBA, etc. However, you can usually buy supplemental coverage if you’d like.
-Note: World Nomads does cover a lot of these high-risk activities.
+Note: World Nomads does cover a lot of these high-risk activities for all your thrillseekers.

-Most insurance companies only cover electronics if they get stolen from your person (i.e. by a pickpocket or mugging) or if they’re stolen while locked up.
+Most travel insurance companies only cover electronics if they get stolen from your person (i.e. by a pickpocket or mugging) or if they’re stolen while locked up.
 If you just leave stuff unattended it won’t be covered.

 Furthermore, your electronics won’t be covered if you break them — unless your coverage states differently.

 Know How Much Coverage You’re Getting

 Some cheaper plans don’t offer a lot of protection.
 We’ve seen some that only offer $10-$50K in medical coverage — something like a broken bone and an ambulance ride could easily cost more than that amount of coverage.
 Personally, I’d stick with $100,000+ worth of coverage but you can easily find plans that offer much more.

 Don’t Wait Too Long To Buy Travel Insurance